CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 The price of the product or variant in __cents__.
 Don't place any currency symbol there.
 For example, $9.99 would be 999.

 ## Variant Compare at Price
-The "Compare at Price"" of the product or variant in __cents__.
+The "Compare at Price" of the product or variant in __cents__.
 Don't place any currency symbol there.
 For example, $9.99 would be 999.

 ## Variant Requires Shipping (blank = FALSE)
 The option to require shipping.
 Valid values are "TRUE", "FALSE", or blank.